 Additionally, the use of VR technology led to significantly lower heart rate values among participants during the intervention.
 This suggests that VR successfully acts not only to reduce the perception of pain but also to reduce the physiological stress associated with dental treatments.
-Although the exact mechanism of pain reduction caused by VR technology is not yet fully understood, research suggests that reduced activity in parts of the brain responsible for pain recognition and signalling may result from distraction in the virtual environment statistically significant.
-VR: Virtual Reality; LA: local anaesthesia.
+Although the exact mechanism of pain reduction caused by VR technology is not yet fully understood, research suggests that reduced activity in parts of the brain responsible for pain recognition and signalling may result from distraction in the virtual environment and reduced cognitive resources, which disrupt the processing of neural signals by pain receptors [14].